zuchunshan/NNparser/readme.md

 - type the command as the following format to get the results

-`python torch2table.py -n resnet50 -b 1 -e 1`
+`python torch2table.py -n resnet50`

 - six optional arguments are:

 -n: the name of the neural network model.
 Tested models are listed below.
 Please note that the name is **case-sensitive**

--b: batch-size of the input data
+-b: batch-size of the input data, default at 1

--e: element size in byte, for example, float32 = 4, int8 =1, etc.
+-e: element size in byte, for example, float32 = 4, int8 =1, etc., default at 1

--c: channel size of the input data tensor, default at 3 for RGB pictures
+-c: channel size of the input data tensor, default at 3 (for RGB pictures)

 -H: height size of the input data tensor, default at 224